ntua-el20883/multimedia24-ntua/README.md

      ```
      javafx-sdk-23.0.1
      ```
-   - Move `javafx-sdk-23.0.1` to the project directory:
+   - Move `javafx-sdk-23.0.1` to the project directory (you'll need to create the lib folder in the project's root):
      ```
      C:\path\to\multimedia24-ntua\lib
      ```